CAD/CAM/CAE

 Is there an API or scripting surface?

 Yes.
-The typed operation surface covers features, sketches, assemblies, drawings, file I/O, CAM, and agent tools.
+The typed operation surface covers features, sketches, assemblies, drawings, file I/O, CAM, and Bryan's tools.
 Contact

 sales@solidsf.com for external API access.